flowerco/okane/README.md

-# Okané - Japanese for money, to guide you on your way to financial common sense.
+# Okané - Japanese for money.

+Okané is a spending tracker that leverages Open Banking to allow individuals to get personalized insights into how they spend their money.

+### Contributors
+- Sam Flower
+- Ben Stimpson
+- Simon Roope
+- Alex Kubbinga